Buying a diamond can be an important (and expensive) event, but it can be confusing.

 - Is a solitaire diamond best, or is a cluster of stones a better choice?

-How do you suggest an inexperienced person start shopping for a diamond engagement ring?
+Question: How should an inexperienced person shop for a diamond engagement ring?

 Ms. Matlins: Cut is the most important factor affecting a diamond's beauty and cost, and can also affect its durability.